Rugby league in Queensland: State of Origin

-The Queensland State of Origin side is by far Queensland's most loved football team.
-Purely a representative team, they play three games a year against New South Wales in the competition known as the State of Origin, thus named because players represent their state of birth or the state where they played their first senior game of football.
+The Queensland State of Origin side, known as the 'Maroons', is celebrated within Queensland.
+Purely a representative team, they play three games a year against New South Wales, the 'Blues', in the competition known as the State of Origin, thus named because players represent their state of birth or the state where they played their first senior game of football.
 They are currently captained by Daly Cherry-Evans and coached by Billy Slater.